Joschiller/LanguageProvider/Documentation.md

 ### 2.2 LanguageUser (interface)

-> A component that needs access to string resources and will automatically be updated by the `LanguageProvider`.
+> A component that needs access to string resources.
+>
+> Should be used for all user controls or windows, that are updated prorammatically so the <see cref="LanguageProvider"/> does not need to perform the update itself (e.g. dialogs).

 Accessible Interface: